-When ilody Skincare launched its first products, it was only natural for a company making beauty products to care deeply about how it looked on the outside.
+When ilody Skincare launched, it was only natural for a company making beauty products to care deeply about how it looked on the outside.

 A product’s packaging must tell a story of what’s inside, and the result produced by designers StudioThomson and printers Baddeley Brothers, show that design is more than skin deep.

-Portobello design agency StudioThomson were commissioned to produced cartons for two new products from ilody.
+Portobello design agency StudioThomson were commissioned to produce luxury packaging for two new products from ilody.
 It is no coincidence that the studio has a number of customers in the fashion business, such as Turnbull and Asser, Richard James, Preen, and more.
 As with any brief, brothers Chris and Mark Thomson who run the agency together, set about doing their homework.

 “We came up with a style that had a feel of luxury and modernity, yet also had the nuances of tradition.